ntrezowan/f5-ihealth-api/README.md

 # What is this?

-This is a Postman collection for F5 iHealth API that can do the following;
+This is a Postman collection for F5 iHealth API which can do the following;

 1. Get authenticated to iHealth API using `client_id` and `client_secret`.
 It also saves the bearer token so that subsequent request can reuse the bearer token
 2. Upload a qkview